doctaphred/Tutorials/Python/pyc-files.md

 > If this is set, Python won’t try to write .pyc or .pyo files on the import of source modules.
 This is equivalent to specifying the -B option.

-However, the -B option does not appear to work with django (TODO: find out why).
+However, the -B option does not appear to work with Django (TODO: find out why).
 Setting `PYTHONDONTWRITEBYTECODE` does, though:

     $ find . -name '*.pyc' -delete
     $ export PYTHONDONTWRITEBYTECODE=1